CyrusTapps/FarmTastic/dev_admin/project_documentation.md

   - AssetList component with responsive grid layout
   - FarmHeader component for displaying farm name and currency
   - Mock data for animals and inventory until backend is implemented

+- **Market Implementation**:

+  - Display of available animals and inventory items
+  - Purchase functionality for animals and inventory
+  - Pet naming modal for pet purchases
+  - Currency update after purchases
+  - Error handling for insufficient funds

 - **Console Logging Strategy**:
   - Added detailed console logs throughout the application to track: